- Career Center Home

 The Benefits of Working With Us?

-- Work With A Great Team Of People… We are part of a strong and committed wider multidisciplinary network, working closely and collaboratively with parents and health professionals across schools and local rooms with Occupational Therapists, Psychologists, Play Therapists, Dieticians and Music Therapists nearby.
+- Work With A Great Team Of People… We are a well established practice in Clayfield, working as part of a strong and committed wider multidisciplinary network, of education and health professionals across schools and local rooms.

-- We provide excellent work conditions, with full administration support with our Client Care Manager for bookings and client liaison.
+- We provide excellent work conditions, with individual rooms, great equipment and resources, and full administration support for bookings and client liaison.

-- Our expertise is extremely well developed in areas of Childhood Apraxia of Speech (CAS), Developmental Language Disorders, Literacy and early Language development support for Late Talkers, including children who have an ASD diagnosis, and we have a wide range of experience amongst our senior therapists.
+- Our expertise is in areas of Childhood Apraxia of Speech (CAS), Developmental Language Disorders, Literacy and early Language development support for Late Talkers, including ASD.

-- We will provide supervision and mentoring in a caring and professional manner to ensure you continue to develop skills and become the clinician you’d like to be.
+- We will provide weekly supervision, mentoring, peer reviews and team days, benefittiong from the range of experience amongst our senior therapists, in a caring and professional manner to ensure you continue to develop skills and become the clinician you’d like to be.

 Develop your Clinical and Professional Skills…